April 22, 2019 308

 While many industries springing up rapidly and with a substantial increase in the number and variety of goods and services, what is essentially a seller’s market today is being gradually transformed into a buyers’ market.
 This has already happened in the footwear, beer, and soft drinks industries, to name a few.

 Increasing consumer literacy and sophistication is expected to further quicken the pace of consumer-orientation on the part of producers.
-In spite of the promise which the economy has for business, a number of disturbing problems are, however, noticeable.
+In spite of the promise which the economy has for business, several disturbing problems are, however, noticeable.
 First, there is a conspicuous lack of accurate data.

 After over three decades of independence, Nigeria has been able to conduct only one reliable head-count.
 As a result of this, figures of the 1991 Census and projections based on them are the latest usable official population statistics in the country today.
-An attempt to conduct a census in 1973 yielded figures that were suspected to be highly inflated, and was subsequently rejected.
+An attempt to conduct a census in 1973 yielded figures that were suspected to be highly inflated and were subsequently rejected.

 In 1979, the estimated population of Nigeria was about 84 million.
 The number of voters registered in that year was 48.5 million (about 58 percent) but this rose inexplicably by 34.6 percent to 65.3 million in 1983.
 Assuming that the 1983 figure also represents 58 percent of the 1983 population, it follows that the Nigerian population grew at an alarming and unprecedented rate of 12 percent per annum.